algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ### Working with Data Stored on Algorithmia

-This next algorithm shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source](/developers/data/).
+This next code snippet shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source]({{ site.baseurl }}/data/hosted).

-While users who consume an algorithm have access to both Dropbox and Amazon S3 connectors, algorithm developers can only use the Algorithmia [Hosted Data Source](/developers/data/) to host data for algorithm development.
+While users who consume an algorithm have access to both Dropbox and Amazon S3 connectors, algorithm developers can only use the Algorithmia [Hosted Data Source]({{ site.baseurl }}/data/hosted) to host data for algorithm development.
 {: .notice-warning}

+#### Prerequisites
+If you wish to follow along working through the example yourself, create a text file that contains any unstructured text such as a chapter from a public domain book or article.
+We used a chapter from [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight) which you can copy and paste into a text file.
+Or copy and paste it from here: <a href="{{ site.baseurl }}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
+Then you will can upload it into one of your [Data Collections](https://algorithmia.com/data/hosted).

 This example shows how to create an algorithm that takes a user's file stored in a data collection on the Algorithmia platform and tokenizes the text: